fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

 :::

-1. Configure the below parameters of Plugins, Etcd and Prometheus for the Agent Custom Resource by creating a `values.yaml` and pass it with `install`
+1. Configure the below parameters of Etcd and Prometheus for the Agent Custom Resource by creating a `values.yaml` and pass it with `install` command:
-   command:

    :::info

-   The below parameters disable the FluxNinja ARC Plugin for the Aperture Agent.
-   If you want to keep it enabled, add parameters provided [here](/arc/plugin.md#configuration) under the `agent.config` section.
+   The below parameters disable the FluxNinja ARC Extension for the Aperture Agent.
+If you want to keep it enabled, add parameters provided [here](/arc/extension.md#configuration) under the `agent.config` section.

    :::